Carnegie Mellon University

 The university's process for addressing Prohibited Conduct is separate from the law enforcement process for addressing crimes.

-The university strongly believes that the decision as to whether to report a crime should be left to the individual(s) impacted by the crime, except in very limited circumstances where there may be an immediate threat to the University community or other legal obligation to report.
-The IEX Office will share de-identified information about Reports with University Police where required for the purpose of complying with the university’s federal reporting obligations to facilitate accurate compilation of crime statistics, and to ensure that other public safety responsibilities are addressed.
-In extremely limited circumstances, the IEX Office may share identifying information with University Police, for example, where the university is obligated to report a “Timely Warning” pursuant to Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (e.g., when a crime has been committed on or near University Property which represents a serious, ongoing threat and/or is part of an ongoing pattern).
-The report does not constitute a criminal complaint to law enforcement, although the University Police Department may contact individuals to offer assistance, inquire about their willingness to preserve evidence, or file a criminal complaint.
+The university believes that the decision as to whether to report a crime should be left to the individual(s) impacted by the crime, except in limited circumstances such as where there may be an immediate threat to the university community or other legal obligation to report.
+The IEX Office will share de-identified information about Reports with University Police where required for the purpose of complying with the university's federal reporting obligations, to facilitate accurate compilation of crime statistics, and to ensure that other public safety responsibilities are addressed.
+In extremely limited circumstances, the IEX Office may share identifying information with University Police.
+This may include circumstances where the university is obligated to report a "Timely Warning" pursuant to Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (e.g., when a crime has been committed on or near University Property which represents a serious, ongoing threat and/or is part of an ongoing pattern).
+Sharing such information does not constitute a criminal complaint to law enforcement, although the University Police Department may contact individuals to offer assistance, inquire about their willingness to preserve evidence, or file a criminal complaint.

 G. Amnesty for Students When Reporting Prohibited Conduct to the University

-The university will not pursue violations of the university’s Alcohol and Drug Policy and/or Hazing Policy against any Student in an investigation under this Policy for potential violations of the Alcohol and Drug Policy and/or Hazing Policy, as long as any such violations did not and do not place the health or safety of any other person at risk.
+Individuals who were drinking alcohol or using drugs at the time an incident of alleged Prohibited Conduct occurs may be hesitant to make a Report or Complaint, or participate as a Party or witness in an investigation due to concerns about being charged with disciplinary violations.
+In order to address these concerns, and encourage the prompt reporting of information related to known or suspected Prohibited Conduct, the university will not pursue violations of the university's Alcohol and Drug Policy and/or Hazing Policy against any Student when information involving alcohol or drug use is revealed as part of in an investigation under this Policy, as long as any such violations did not and do not place the health or safety of any other person at risk.
 The university may, however, initiate an assessment, educational discussion, or pursue other developmental interventions (non-disciplinary options) to address hazing or the use of alcohol or other drug use.